aqibchou/Stock-Market-Trend-Analysis-Using-HMM-LSTM-and-Wiener-Filtering/README.md

 ---

 **Note**: This model is for educational and research purposes.
-Always conduct thorough backtesting before using in live trading.
+Always conduct thorough backtesting before implementing a strategy on top of this and using in live trading.